mdavo6/spree_shipstation/README.md

 Spree.config do |config|

   # ShipStation Configuration
-  #
   # choose between Grams, Ounces or Pounds
   config.shipstation_weight_units = "Grams"

   # ShipStation expects the endpoint to be protected by HTTP Basic Auth.
 Set the
-  # username and password you desire for ShipStation to use.
-You should also place these
+  # username and password you desire for ShipStation to use
-  # values in to your `secrets.yml` file to make they configurable between stage/production
-  # environments for testing purposes.
+ if Rails.env.production?
+  # You should set these in your Heroku Config Variables
+  config.shipstation_username = ENV['SHIPSTATION_USERNAME']
+  config.shipstation_password = ENV['SHIPSTATION_PASSWORD']
+ else
-  config.shipstation_username = "smoking_jay_cutler"
+  config.shipstation_username = "MyUserName"
-  config.shipstation_password = "my-awesome-password"
+  config.shipstation_password = "MySuperSecurePassword123"
+ end

   # Turn on/off SSL requirepments for testing and development purposes
   config.shipstation_ssl_encrypted = !Rails.env.development?